Avoiding lensing bias in cosmic shear analysis: Interpretation and Discussion

 Note that it is the projection of the galaxy shear estimates into pixelised maps and the uniform weighting of those maps in the subsequent extraction of 2-point statistics that is the important aspect of our advocated approach.
 Such a procedure is easy to implement for all two-point statistics and is not restricted to power spectrum analysis.
 We expect that it will perform equally well in terms of suppressing lensing bias effects in correlation function measurements.

-The lensing bias effects considered in this paper is not an exhaustive list: any situation where the weight function associated with a pixel is correlated with either the measured shear or clustering for that pixel can be expected to induce a bias in the recovered $C_\ell$'s.
+The lensing bias effects considered in this paper are not an exhaustive list: any situation where the weight function associated with a pixel is correlated with either the measured shear or clustering for that pixel can be expected to induce a bias in the recovered $C_\ell$'s.
 An example of this might be found in the tendency to measure galaxy shears with higher signal-to-noise when they are correlated with the point-spread-function anisotropy \citep{FenechContiKiDS, BernsteinJarvis2002, Kaiser2000}, causing a correlation between the per-source shear weights (equation \ref{eqn:source-shear-weight}) and the local shear.
 Such a bias would not be removed using the approach advocated here, since in this case the correlation between the per-source shear estimate and its associated weight would induce a bias in the pixelised shear field (equation \ref{eqn:general_weighted_shear_av}).

 A secondary effect is where the effective shear or convergence in a given pixel may be biased due to spatial variation in the distribution of sources across a given redshift bin, either due to the clustering of sources or galaxy sample selection.
-In this case $n(z)\to n(z, \hat{\mathbf{n}})$ in equation (\ref{eqn:kappa_weights}), and the recovered $C_\ell$ may be biased compared to a model that propagates the spatially-averaged $n(z)$.
+In this case $n(z)\to n(z, \bmath{n})$ in equation (\ref{eqn:kappa_weights}).
+This additional spatial dependence can induce an additional contribution to source-lens clustering by biasing the shear maps themselves, and the recovered $C_\ell$ may be biased compared to a model that propagates the spatially-averaged $n(z)$.
+This additional source of SLC may be simulated by constructing catalogues, appropriately weighting the shear fields in shells using \textsc{GLASS} or in n-body simulations as in \cite{Yu2015}, where the authors demonstrate that their pixel-based estimator displays a bias due to SLC.
+Further, while this contribution may be expected to reduce for narrower redshift bins, as noted in \cite{Yu2015} this is limited by the photometric uncertainty in source redshift determination.
+The impact of this effect on the case of inverse-variance weighted pixel maps, as well as the potential mitigation through tomographic sample selection, will be investigated in a future project.

+Finally, we note that this investigation has modelled a linear galaxy bias both in the production of the simulations and cosmology forecasts, with fiducial value $b = 1$ for all redshift bins.
+The SLC contributions to the $C_\ell$ are sourced from combinations of the source over-density, together with the lens over-density and source shear, and therefore the bias in the $C_\ell$s observed is dependent on products of the galaxy bias through the former.
+In \cite{DESY3Clustering}, the measured linear galaxy bias ranges between $b = (1.5, 2.3)$ across all redshift bins and measurement processes.
+These larger galaxy bias values would propagate to larger $C_\ell$ biases (as demonstrated also in \cite{Yu2015}), strengthening the conclusions of this investigation.
+We verified this by re-running a set of simulations with $b^i = 2 \;\forall\; i$ and found that whilst the uniform weighting scheme remained unbiased, the relative biases in the inverse-variance weighting scheme increases by a factor of $\sim 2$ across all wavenumbers.